FrancaBa/SeaQC-X-Denmark/README.md

 2. Polynomial fitting series based on polynomial filled series over 7 hours
 3. Spline fitting over roughly 7 hours based on existing measurements

 Different versions of the ML algorithm are tested to find the best set-up for the Greenland case.
-However, not applied approaches are still part of the code and can be turned on and off as liked via the config.json.
+However, not applied approaches are still part of the code and can be commented in or out as wanted.
+The ML spike detection runs now with best set-up and a RandomForest model.
+Via the config.json users can turn on/off the multivariety analysis which addes provided measurement series as features to the ML model.
-Potential ML methods are:
+Tested ML methods with different training approaches and features are:
 1. Unsupervised ML - Isolation Forest
 2. Supervised ML - Random Forest
 3. Supervised ML - XGBoost